MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-process.md

 | Minimum number of instances | The minimum number of running instances of the monitored process.
 To alert if no instances of the process are running, check the box  **Generate an alert when the number of process instances is less than the specified value** , and input a value of 1.
 The number of process instances is calculated after filtering by process name and the optional Regular expression to filter process arguments.
 If the number of running instances is less than the provided value, an alert will be generated. |
 | Maximum number of instances | The maximum number of running instances of the monitored process.
 To alert if more than a specific number of instances of the process are running, check the box  **Generate an alert when the number of process instances is greater than the specified value** , and input the maximum threshold value.
 The number of process instances is calculated after filtering by process name and the optional Regular expression to filter process arguments.
 If the number of running instances is greater than the provided value, an alert will be generated. |

-## Additional Monitoring
+## Additional monitoring

 In addition to performing the specified monitoring, the  **UNIX/Linux Process Monitoring**  template creates a target class that you can use for additional monitors and rules.
 Any monitor or rule that uses this class as a target runs on any agent where the process is installed.

-## Creating and Modifying UNIX/Linux Process Monitoring Templates
+## Creating and modifying UNIX/Linux process monitoring templates

-#### To create a UNIX/Linux Process Monitoring template
+#### To create a UNIX/Linux process monitoring template

 1. If you want to monitor a process on a group of computers, determine the targeted group for the monitor by using the following logic: